The Marijuana Movement, Coalitions, and Influence over Marijuana Discourse [ Working Paper ]

 Supervised Learning and Organizational Classification in the Dynamics of Collective Action [ In Progress ]

 Despite poor coding/classification of organizations, data from the Dynamics of Collective Action (DOCA) have been widely used.
-Using Natural Language Processing techniques, I provide a cleaned DOCA data set, and demonstrate the drasticly distinct results the two data sets produce.
+Using natural language processing techniques, I provide a cleaned DOCA data set, and demonstrate the drastically distinct results the two data sets produce.